Roopant/Project-Ask-Richie-Immigration/Readme.md

-Assets folder has css folder which contains CSS external style sheets commonstyle.css is common CSS style sheet to be used for common styles in whole website- including header & footers. index.css is CSS style sheet for index.html
+Assets folder has css folder which contains CSS external style sheets commonstyle.css is common CSS style sheet to be used for common styles in whole website- including header & footers. index.css is CSS style sheet for index.html contactus.css is CSS Style sheet for contact-us.html aboutus.css is CSS style sheet for About-us.html External font-Roboto linked from Google fonts